 Send a long self-addressed stamped envelope to the address below to receive a membership application form and instructions.

 P.O.
 Box 12986

 Oklahoma City, OK 73157-2986

-You may download and/or print both the FFTT Application Instructions
+You may download and/or print both the FFTT Application Instructions and Forms below.

 Please read the instructions before attempting to fill in the form.